saramic/kayaks-plus/README.md

 ## TODO

+### Bugs

+- [ ] navbar needs to close after page change in mobile view
+- [ ] sort out window.localStorage in tests, is there a react cache better way or some kind of context?
+- [ ] show no table if there are no cart itmes
+- [ ] cart should be full width

+### Work

 - [ ] MVP of an email powered store
 - [ ] align with historic store
   - vampire kayaks